-The 2.2-kilometer Breitachklamm is the deepest in Central Europe.
-Not many gorges are open in winter, but Breitachklamm on the border between Austria and Germany, offers a wonderful experience during the cold season.
+The 2.2-kilometre Breitachklamm is the deepest in Central Europe.
+Not many gorges are open in winter, but Breitachklamm, on the border between Austria and Germany, offers a beautiful experience during the cold season.

 < Click on the images to enlarge >

 I was hiking alone at half-past 10 in the morning and enjoying the silence.
 During winter, less water flows through the gorge, making it far quieter than in summer.
 Notwithstanding, some of the most beautiful sights along the way are the waterfalls of ice and ice curtains.
 Where Breitachklamm is at its smallest and deepest, a few large boulders are stuck between the rock walls.
 Walking under the enormous boulders over my head felt a bit strange.